pepopowitz/stevenhicks.me/blog/2022/11/breaking-problems-down-a-case-study.md

 ## The work before the work

-As I mentioned in my previous article, small PRs start long before the PRs are opened.
+[Small PRs start long before the PRs are opened][original-start-small].
 In this case, some up-front investigation helped identify ways to break the work down.

 ### Early exploration to identify and understand the work